-IT1702A CLOUD COMPUTING LAB L I P C --------- --------------------- --- --- --- --- -- c.
+IT1702A CLOUD COMPUTING LABORATORY L 1. r C ------------------------------------ --- ---- --- --- c.
 Create a VM clone and attach virtual block to the cloned virtual machine and check whether it holds the data even after the release of the virtual machine.

 - To learn the fundamentals of Cloud Computing and designing Private Cloud and Public Cloud Environment. - To learn the basic ideas and principles of Virtualization Technology. - To learn the dynamic programming models for Cloud. - To gain knowledge on various cloud components mechanism for data center design and management.